FlyHuman/lsg-course/partB.md

 #### Queues explained

-* On the LSG clusters you can find different queue types:
+* On the LSG clusters you can find different queues:

 ```sh
 # =============== ===========================